 Best for: General use

-A toilet plunger has a cup, like that of the sink plunger, but it also has a soft rubber flap that folds out from inside the cup.
+A toilet plunger has a cup like a sink plunger and a soft rubber flap that folds out from inside the cup.
 This type of plunger is also called a flange plunger.
-The fold-out flap fits quite well into the toilet drain opening, making it easy to form the necessary suction to clear a toilet clog.
+The fold-out flap fits nicely into the toilet drain opening, making it easy to form the suction to clear a toilet clog.

-With the flap folded inside the cup, this plunger can also be used on a sink or tub drain to create a seal.
-A toilet plunger is perhaps the best option for all-around home use because the fold-out flap provides flexibility to allow it to fit just about any drain.
+With the flap folded inside the cup, this plunger can also create a seal on a sink or tub drain.
+A toilet plunger is perhaps the best option for all-around home use because the fold-out flap provides flexibility to fit just about any drain.

 Accordion Plunger